Xunnamius/strongbox-switchcrypt/USECASES.md

 [StrongBox UC flag: `uc_secure_regions` (deprecated)]

-Communicating classified materials, grand jury testimony, national secrets, etc. require the highest level of discretion when handled, yet sensitive information like this often appears within a (much) larger amount of data that we care less about in context.
+Communicating classified materials, grand jury testimony, corporate secrets, etc. require the highest level of discretion when handled, yet sensitive information like this often appears within a (much) larger amount of data that we care less about in context.

 In this scenario, a user wants to indicate one or more regions of a file are more sensitive than the others.
 For example, perhaps banking transaction